 Conclusion.
 As provided for in the implementing regulations for Section 106 (36 CFR 800) of the National Historic Preservation Act, the NPS has complied with the requirements for using the National Environmental Policy Act process to achieve Section 106 compliance.
 Concerned American Indian tribes, the Utah and Colorado state historic preservation officers (SHPO), and the Advisory Council on Historic Preservation (ACHP) have been formally notified about the project, and a variety of public involvement activities have been undertaken.
-This draft EIS will be forwarded to these groups for their review and comment.
+A draft EIS was forwarded to these groups for their review and comment of which are further discussed in the Consultation and Coordination section of this document.

-The NPS has determined that implementation of any of the alternatives described in this draft EIS would have an adverse effect on the Quarry Visitor Center, a National Historic Landmark.
-Once the NPS makes its decision as to which alternative presented in this draft EIS would be implemented, a memorandum of agreement would be developed among the NPS, the Utah State Historic Preservation Officer, the Advisory Council on Historic Preservation, and, as appropriate, Tribal Historic Preservation Officer(s) (THPO).
+The NPS has determined that implementation of any of the alternatives described in this final EIS would have an adverse effect on the Quarry Visitor Center, a National Historic Landmark.
+Once the NPS makes its decision as to which alternative presented in this final EIS would be implemented, a memorandum of agreement would be developed among the NPS, the Utah State Historic Preservation Officer, the Advisory Council on Historic Preservation, and, as appropriate, Tribal Historic Preservation Officer(s)(THPO).
 This agreement will outline measures to ensure best possible treatments for the Quarry Visitor Center and will include additional mitigative measures.
 The Memorandum of Agreement would be completed and signed prior to completion and signature of the Record of Decision.